rmehta125/Research_Portfolio/MeltingMixing/README.md

 ## Results

-As this is one of my more serious projects that will eventually be published as a paper, the results will not be listed here.
-They will, however, be explained in LPSC, NCUR, and RSPS, should the abstracts be accepted.
-Once the results are formally published, a link and citation for them will be provided.
+Since this is a more serious project that will eventually be published, the results will not be listed here.
+They will, however, be explained at LPSC, NCUR, and RSPS, should the abstracts be accepted.
+Once the results  and abstracts are formally published, a link and citation will be provided for them.